analogdevicesinc/testbenches/docs/user_guide/coding_guidelines.rst

 **C1**

-DUT IPs with a parameterizable registermap must have a macro that is used to import the IPs parameters.
+DUT IPs with a parameterizable registermap must be initialized using the macro that is provided in the SystemVerilog header file next to the registermap.

 **C2**